MU-PING/Leetcode-Problem/Problem/Leetcode.0001 Two Sum/README.md

 ## 程式簡介
 `Leetcode.0001`；`Easy`
 ### 簡述
-Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+* Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

-You may assume that each input would have exactly one solution, and you may not use the same element twice.
+* You may assume that each input would have exactly one solution, and you may not use the same element twice.

-You can return the answer in any order.
+* You can return the answer in any order.

-* Input：整數陣列
-* Output：最大的連續子陣列之合

 Example 1
 ```